novacain1/carslab-public/rhocp-clusters/volt.cars.lab/README.md

 These method are the only methods that deploy and configure the `cluster-baremetal-operator` in the cluster which is a requirement for some of the automation flows.

-##
+## Instructions

-One the cluster is deployed using one of the valid deployment methods for Telco Management Clusters, it's time to configure it.
+Once the cluster is deployed using one of the valid deployment methods for Telco Management Clusters, it's time to configure it.
 Be sure to reference the appripriate KUBECONFIG and the path of this repository, which you should have cloned to a path appropriate to your environment.
 The `oc kustomize` command will show you what will be applied.
 Example is below:

 ```bash
 export KUBECONFIG=~/kubeconfig-volt